Professor David Gentilcore

 - Office: Attenborough 510

-Social and cultural history (early modern Italy); social history of medicine (early modern Europe); history of food and diet in early modern Europe.
+Social, cultural and religious history (early modern Italy); social history of medicine (early modern Europe); history of food, diet and health (early- and late-modern Europe)

 Most Recent Publications